angels4485/sep10-freedom-project/prep/content.md

 ## Research
 * First seach: *technology in Astrophysics*.
   * https://science.nasa.gov/astrophysics/programs/astrophysics-division-technology/
-    * After reading this page I didn't understand much of what it was talking about, but I clicked on a link that led me to a website different website where you could find technology used in Astrophysics.
+    * After reading this page I didn't understand much of what it was talking about, but I clicked on a link that led me to a different website where you could find technology used in Astrophysics.
       * https://esto.nasa.gov/Astrophysics/
         * In this website I could find tons of techology, mainly telescopes and their parts.
          * Detectors are devices that capture different wavelengths of light into a telescope.
 In this website I found detectors like Far IR, UVOIR, and UV, that capture Infra-red, Ultra-violet, and visible light from outer space into telescopes to convert them into electric signals that can be processed and analyzed by a computer.
+         * Lenses are a curved piece of glass, or plastic that refract light to magnify an image--- These are mainly used in refracting telescopes.

    *  https://www.cfa.harvard.edu/research/topic/detector-technology.